disflyer/CSAPP-labs-linux/README.md

 ## Quicky start

 First of all, you should install docker on your computer.
 Just search `docker download` by google for install.
+You should execute all those command under the root of the this repository.

 ```shell
   docker compose up -d